 - Conducts intakes

-- Receives one hour of individual supervision with a psychology intern in our APA-accredited internship program and an additional hour from a licensed psychologist
+- Receives one hour of individual supervision with a licensed psychologist and an additional hour of individual supervision from a psychology intern in our APA-accredited internship program

 - Receives 1.5 hours of group supervision

 - May participate in group process observation training, if scheduling allows

 - Expected to provide a minimum of 200 face-to-face clinical hours

 The following are regular weekly activities required for participation in the Practicum Training program:

 - Attendance at Professional Development Series on Mondays from 9:30 a.m. – 11 a.m.

 - Attendance at All Staff meetings Monday mornings at 11 a.m.

 - Participation in group supervision and Practicum Administrative meeting Monday afternoons from 1 p.m. – 3 p.m.